-Either way, it’s important that you care for your child’s oral health.
-But, when do kids start losing teeth and what types of signs should I look for when their teeth start falling out?
+So, when do kids start losing teeth, and what types of signs should you look for when their teeth start falling out?

-When do kids lose baby teeth and start growing their adult teeth?
-They will generally start losing teeth around 6 years old and can expect to have the last of their baby teeth gone by 12 years old.
+When do baby teeth fall out?
+Generally, kids start losing their baby teeth around age 6.
+In most cases, theycan expect to have the last of their baby teeth gone by age 12.

 Keep in mind that this is a general estimate.
-Some children will start losing teeth as early as 4 years old while others may not lose their first tooth until they’re as old as 7.
+Some children will start losing teeth as early as 4 years old, while others might not lose their first tooth until they’re as old as 7.

 How Many Teeth Do Kids Lose?

-A child starts with 20 primary teeth and they will lose all of these to make room for permanent teeth.
-These teeth begin to erupt around the age of six months and will continue until about age three.
+A child starts with 20 primary teeth.
+They will lose all of these to make room for permanent teeth.
+Baby teeth begin to erupt around the age of six months and will continue until about age three.

-By the time your child loses all of their primary teeth during their early teen years, they’ll be replaced by 32 permanent teeth.
+By the time your child loses all 20 of their primary teeth by their early teen years, they’ll be replaced by 32 permanent teeth.

 Use this table to identify which teeth will fall out first based on the average age of your child: